The following information is provided for reference purposes only and should be used at your own risk!

 Tighten bolts evenly in multiple passes.
 Verify one pass with all bolts fully tightened.

-Reposition oil accumulator pipe to vanos.
+Reposition oil accumulator pipe to Vanos.

 Align pipe lower bracket to mounting hole below radiator lower hose (mirror).